jchenj/jchenj.github.io/_posts/2019-12-17-brief-tour-python-standard-library.md

 2. Learn more about modules I have used before, and
 3. Learn more about the history, structure and future prospects for the standard library

 ---
-What I learned about:
+# What I learned about:

 ## New (to me) modules:
+### glob
+* glob.glob(*pathname*) returns a list of all pathnames in the current working directory that match the specified pattern.

+## Modules I'd used before:
 ### os
 * This is one of the modules I've been using most frequently, especially os.getcwd() and os.chdir()
-* One issues - changing wo copying whole path

-## Modules I'd used before:
+* Before today I haven't known how to specify the new desired path in os.chdir() using a relative path.
+Today I learned how to do this. os.chdir(*'./folder-name'*) changes the current working directory (CWD) to the specified folder within the current directory. os.chdir(*'../folder-name'*) changes the CWD to the specified folder within the parent folder of the current directory.
+* I clarified that for relative paths there are only *dot* (.) and *dot-dot* (..) folders.
+I had thought that there could be an arbitary number of dots - e.g. *dot-dot-dot* (...) - but this is not true, at least from what I see looking back at *ABS*.
+* os.system(command) - Executes the command (which is a string) in a subshell.
+This is still unclear to me.
+What's a subshell?
+* Reminded to use dir(*module-name*) to get a directory of all functions in a module, and help(*module-name*)to get a manual page from the module's docstring.

+## shutil
+* For daily file & directory management, shutil is easier to use than os

-## The history, structure & future prospects of the Python standard library
+## History, structure & future prospects of the Python standard library: